wittend/wxSWx-pymon/README.md

 # wxSWx-pymon
-A monitoring app for magnetometer data
+A GUI monitoring app for magnetometer data capture